marcelpetersen/mobil/_drafts/how-long-will-it-be-until-we-have-autonomous-cars.md

  9. **Toyota** invested $500M in Uber to develop autonomous cars, which would be deployed throughout Uber's vast ride-sharing network by 2021.
 10. **Amazon** introduced Scout, an electric-powered delivery robot, and invested in Aurora Innovation, an autonomous tech startup.

 To sum up, the automotive industry is working hard on the development of driverless technology - or in other words, robots fully capable of making their own decisions.
 However, we need to consider that modern infrastructure in cities is not yet well equipped for autonomous vehicles.
-There are plenty of potholes, unclear lane markings and those other tricky infrastructure issues we've all encountered before.
+There are plenty of potholes, unclear lane markings and other tricky infrastructure issues we've all encountered before.
 Besides, self-driving cars need to be well-connected to interact with the world around them seamlessly, making safety a crucial aspect of the self-driving discussion.

 Keeping these considerations in mind, let's get back to our original question: when will autonomous cars become commonplace?
 The experts predict it will take at least a decade before autonomous cars hit the highways, but for fully self-driving vehicles, we will probably need to wait several more years.